How to Prevent Razor Burn in High UV Environments: Effective Post-Shave Care Tips

 Protect Freshly Shaved Skin from UV Exposure

 Freshly shaved skin is more vulnerable to the sun.
-If you are going outside, use gentle sun protection and avoid direct exposure whenever possible.
+If you are going outside, use appropriate sun protection, such as sunscreen, protective clothing, or seeking shade when possible.

 Common Mistakes That Can Make Razor Burn Worse